SongFGH/bi-tbcnn/README.md

 # Cross-Language Program Classification using Bilateral Tree-based Convolutional Neural Networks

-The project is an implementation of Bi-TBCNN introduced in our paper for <a href="https://nl4se.github.io">the 1st Natural Languages for Software Engineering (NL4SE) workshop at AAAI'18 conference</a>.
+The project is an implementation of Bi-TBCNN introduced in our paper accepted by <a href="https://nl4se.github.io">the 1st Natural Languages for Software Engineering (NL4SE) workshop at AAAI'18 conference</a>.